HOW WE FIGHT ALS

 Eap Program

-The axeALS Foundation has joined forces with the Sean M. Healey & AMG Center for ALS at Massachusetts General Hospital to establish a groundbreaking Expanded Access Protocol (EAP) program at the University of California, Irvine (UCI).
-This initiative, made possible by the generous support from the axeALS Foundation, will provide individuals living with ALS, who do not meet the criteria for clinical trials, with an opportunity to access investigational ALS drugs.
+The axeALS Foundation has partnered with the Sean M. Healey & AMG Center for ALS at Massachusetts General Hospital to launch a groundbreaking Expanded Access Protocol (EAP) program at the University of California, Irvine (UCI).
+Funded by the axeALS Foundation, this initiative offers individuals living with ALS, who do not qualify for traditional ALS clinical trials, the opportunity to access investigational ALS treatments.

-Dr. Namita Goyal, a respected figure in neurology as the director of UCI Health ALS Services and a professor at UCI School of Medicine, will oversee the implementation of the EAP program at UC Irvine.
-Expressing enthusiasm for this development, Dr. Goyal stated, “We are so excited to bring this EAP program to our ALS patients at UC Irvine who do not qualify for trials and are so thankful to axeALS for providing our patients a wonderful opportunity to access ALS drugs under investigation.”
+Dr. Namita Goyal, director of UCI Health ALS Services and professor at UCI School of Medicine, will lead the implementation of the EAP program.
+“We are thrilled to offer this EAP program to ALS patients at UC Irvine who are ineligible for clinical trials,” said Dr. Goyal.
+“We are so thankful to axeALS for providing our patients with access to promising ALS drugs currently under investigation.”

 “We are thrilled to launch the next EAP center at UCI and are grateful to Axe ALS for this award,” expressed Dr. Merit Cudkowicz, Director of the Healey & AMG Center for ALS and Chair of the Department of Neurology at Mass General.
 Dr. Cudkowicz further added, “The EAP program has opened doors for patients, research, and innovation in ALS care, and we look forward to furthering this success at UCI.”
 The establishment of a new EAP center at the Jefferson Weinberg ALS Center, as part of the TECHvsALS initiative, highlights the increasing support from industry and foundations to broaden access to investigational therapies for ALS patients.